News:

 Knowing that more than half of recovered children are found in the state from which they are missing, NCMEC used today's technology to present images of children missing from a viewer's local area.

-Visit the Runaway Train 25 website to watch the music video and learn more about the campaign.
-Also see the Search for Missing Children page on the NCMEC website to conduct your own search of children who are currently missing.
+Visit the Search Missing Children posters on the NCMEC website to conduct your own database search of children who are currently missing.

 2015 Commemorative Stamp